Hertfordshire Archives & Local Studies

 As part of our research and planning for the exhibition a volunteer working on the project, Darren Harte, conducted some audio interviews with local residence.
-Here are some short snips of their oral history interviews which will be available in more detail when the exhibition is revealed.
+Here are some short excerpts from their oral history interviews which will be available in more detail when the exhibition is revealed.